 In 1990, Jim appointed Nigel Goodall, then President and CEO of Diageo Canada, as the first Chair of CIMMO.
 Nigel, in turn, appointed a Board of Directors of eight professional marketers who were originally members of CIM.

 CIMMO developed a Vision “To be the recognized leading voice of marketing professionals of Ontario by 1996”.

 The Mission was “To provide a forum for continually upgrading the knowledge and professional standards of our members”.

 One key objective was to build on the existing base of members, with an objective of 5000 members by 1996.
-Several keynote address speaker meetings, and Board meetings were held to this end.
+Several keynote address speaker meetings and Board meetings were held to this end.
 A combination of the severe recession in Canada, limited funds, and failure to attract new members led to CIMMO becoming dormant in 1993.

-Nigel and fellow Director Ian Anderson realized that for CIMMO be successful, it needed to attract younger entry-level professional marketers, and not members who were already established and had less or no need for accreditation.
+Nigel and fellow Director Ian Anderson realized that for CIMMO to be successful, it needed to attract younger entry-level professional marketers, and not members who were already established and had less or no need for accreditation.

 CIMMO Code of Ethics and Professional Conduct

 CIMMO and its members strongly believe that ethics in marketing is less of a marketing strategy and more of a philosophy that is fundamental to all marketing initiatives of the organizations.
 At CIMMO, we seek to promote integrity, honesty, fairness, and social responsibility.
 CIMMO members created a code of ethics for assessing marketing strategies.